This article was updated on the 2nd of October, 2023 due to accuracy reasons.

-But for those of you, who sees ad campaigns through “Financial glasses,” we’ve prepared a detailed post about pricing models — what’s the difference between them and which one is best for your Native Push Notification campaign.
+But for those of you, who sees ad campaigns through “Financial glasses,” we’ve prepared a detailed post about pricing models — what’s the difference between them and which one is best for your Push Notification campaign.

 What’s the difference between CPC and CPM?

 With CPM, you pay for the number of times your ad is shown.
 The payment is fixed regardless of how many visitors clicked on your ad.

 When a user clicks on your ad, they’re taken directly to your website, where they can be converted into a customer.
 If you get customers, your investment will be valuable.
 It’s easy, isn’t it?
 But does that mean that CPC is the best option?
 Not necessarily.
 Why?
 Let’s sort this out.

 How to calculate the cost per visitor

-No matter what price model you choose, your constant aim is to get a target audience.
+No matter what price model you choose, your constant aim is to get to target audience.
 To do this, you need a strong creative that can drive attention to your offer.
 The choice of ad format plays an important role here as well.
 For instance, Push Notifications generally have a higher CTR than conventional ad formats.

-Its minimum CPC is only $0.005, and minimum CPM is $0.01.
+Its minimum CPC is only $0.001, and minimum CPM is $0.01.
 Suppose that you buy the traffic for this price.
-In this case, how many visitors can you get for $10?
+In this case, let’s see what you can get for $10.

 If you’re working with the CPC model, the bid is the only thing that affects how much you pay per visitor.

-With a minimum CPC bid of $0.005, you receive 2000 visitors.
+So, you have $10 and with a minimum CPC bid of $0.005, you receive 2000 visitors.